 The steps of the process are as follows:

-- Schools submit nominations on the standard form, signed by the Head of School (or the Centre Director within the School of Medicine, Dentistry and Biomedical Sciences), to Academic Affairs.
-This form must be submitted at least two weeks in advance of the commencement date of the title.
+- Schools submit nominations on the standard form to Academic Affairs.
+The form must be signed by the Head of School (or the Centre Director within the School of Medicine, Dentistry and Biomedical Sciences) and relevant accompanying documentation provided as appropriate (copy of passport/visa).
+Schools should advise nominees about use of the personal data contained within the nomination form and provide the nominee with a copy of the relevant Privacy Notice.
+The nomination form must be submitted at least two weeks in advance of the commencement date of the title.
 Retrospective forms will be processed from the date of receipt in Academic Affairs.
 Please note this could create issues with visas, employers and insurance.

 - Once approval of a new nomination is granted: